gnomondigital/Learning-Path-Assistant-Hackathon-2025/frontend/README.md

 This added transparency enhances trust in the system, showing users not only what the agent says but also how it arrives at its conclusions.

-## Enhancing the Frontend with Chat History & Conversation Tracking

-### 5. Adding Conversation History to the Frontend Chatbot
+## 5. Adding Conversation History to the Frontend Chatbot

 As I continued refining the chatbot experience, I wanted to add chat history so users could see previous conversations seamlessly.
 Initially, I struggled with documentation on how to implement this in Chainlit, until I discovered [Chainlit Datalayer (GitHub Repo)](https://github.com/Chainlit/chainlit-datalayer), a valuable resource that outlined the process of creating conversation history in a Chainlit app.

 ![Learning Path Frontend - Conversation History](images/3.png "Screenshot showcasing conversation history in the Learning Path Frontend")

-### 6. Using Chainlit Datalayer & PostgreSQL
+## 6. Using Chainlit Datalayer & PostgreSQL

 This GitHub repository utilizes a PostgreSQL database running inside a Docker container, making data handling efficient.
 The setup allowed me to visualize users, conversations, and threads directly in a structured database.